CARB-Compliant vs EPA-Compliant Catalytic Converters

 Whether you need a CARB-compliant replacement catalytic converter or an EPA-compliant converter, Walker has you covered.
 Walker offers premium direct fit and universal catalytic converters for both CARB and federal emissions-certified vehicles.
 Check out Walker’s part finder to find your catalytic converter.

-Walker CalCat® catalytic converters are designed to comply with CARB requirements in California, Maine, New York and, beginning in 2021, Colorado.
+Walker CalCat® catalytic converters are designed to comply with CARB requirements in California, Colorado, Maine and New York.
 The catalytic technology provides the proper catalyst material and design - including the right loading of precious metals and a high-technology washcoat to meet the most stringent emissions standards.

 Walker Ultra® catalytic converters are engineered to meet EPA emissions requirements.
 Available for import and domestic OBDII (1996 and newer) vehicles, you can count on Walker catalytic converters for industry-leading fit and performance to keep the check engine light off for emissions codes.